PowerMops/powermops-site/src/routes/pmops/Classes-3.md

 new File object, gives it a filename, opens it, and interprets from the file rather than from the keyboard.
-The Toolbox supports two basic means of File specification and access, the so-called High Level routines, which all start \'FS\' or \'FSp\', and the Low Level routines, which all start \'PB\' or \'PBH\'.
+The Toolbox supports two basic means of File specification and access, the so-called High Level routines, which all start 'FS' or 'FSp', and the Low Level routines, which all start 'PB' or 'PBH'.
 Class File uses the latter type of call, partly because they are supported in all versions of the MacOS from 6 onwards, and partly for the flexibility they give.
 These routines communicate with the Toolbox through a block of parameters, and class File has, as